-Fiscal Year 2017 Operational Highlights
+Fiscal Year 2019 Operational Highlights

-- Central Health's net position increased \$32.5 million, a 15% increase compared to prior year net position. - During the year, Central Health's total operating revenues were \$29.3 million and operating expenses were \$170.5 million.
-Nonoperating revenues, comprised primarily of property tax revenue, were \$173.7 million, net of nonoperating expenses. - To carry out its fiscal responsibility to the taxpayers, Central Health maintains reserve funds to protect its financial security and operational stability in consideration of the risks it faces.
-The Emergency Reserve is budgeted as a funding source for unanticipated emergencies that arise from unusual circumstances that is maintained at approximately 15% of budgeted ongoing expenses and set annually through adoption of the budget.
+- Central Health's net position increased \$29.1 million, a 10% increase compared to prior year net position. - During the year, Central Health's total operating revenues were \$13.2 million and operating expenses were \$183.6 million.
+Nonoperating revenues, comprised primarily of property tax revenue, were \$199.5 million, net of nonoperating expenses. - To carry out its fiscal responsibility to the taxpayers, Central Health maintains reserve funds to protect its financial security and operational stability in consideration of the risks it faces.
+The Emergency Reserve is budgeted as a funding source for unanticipated emergencies that arise from unusual circumstances and is maintained at approximately 15% of budgeted ongoing expenses and set annually through adoption of the budget.
 In addition, Central Health maintains a Contingency Reserve policy to serve as a funding source for one-time expenditures or for ongoing expenditures when needed for cyclical or temporary structural deficits.
-Central Health also maintains a Capital Reserve established to fund capital assets or projects that will not be funded through the issuance of debt or through a grant. - Central Health maintained a rating of AAA from Standard & Poor's on its first debt issuance (see Note 8 in this report for more information). - Provided local matching funds to draw over 91% of the total value of the Community Care Collaborative Delivery Service Reform Incentive Payment projects metrics and outcomes that were reported in fiscal year 2017. - Completed the Brackenridge Campus Master Plan and selection of a master developer for the Brackenridge Campus. - Served over 140,000 individuals through MAP, Sliding Fee Scale and CommUnityCare Health Centers. - Continued in the role of anchor entity for the Medicaid 1115 Waiver Program for Regional Healthcare Partnership Region 7, which consists of Travis County and five other surrounding counties.
+Central Health also maintains a Capital Reserve established to fund capital assets or projects funded through the issuance of debt, grants, or operating transfers. - Central Health maintained a rating of AAA from Standard & Poor's on its first debt issuance (see Note 8 in this report for more information). - Provided local matching funds to draw over 87.5% of the total value of the Community Care Collaborative Delivery Service Reform Incentive Payment projects metrics and outcomes that were reported in fiscal year 2019. - Through its partner, CommUnityCare, provided health care services to over 102,000 patients. - Continued in the role of anchor entity for the Medicaid 1115 Waiver Program for Regional Healthcare Partnership Region 7, which consists of Travis County and five other surrounding counties. - Provided \$20,000,000 to Sendero Health Plans to ensure that the risk based capital requirements were met as regulated by Texas Department of Insurance.
+Additional funding requirements were the result of higher than anticipated claims costs, payments to the state-wide risk adjustment pool and insufficient Medicaid reimbursement rates.
+In addition, in 2019 Central Health provided funding for a new premium assistance program for high risk patients enrolled in Sendero Health Plans that served over 200 people. - Successful state legislation passed to create a Local Provider Participation Fund and appoint Central Health as the administrator to assess and collect mandatory payments from hospitals in Travis County.
+Central Health collected \$26.3 million in mandatory payments and made intergovernmental transfers of \$13.5 million during the fiscal year.